Euro 2024: Fans flock to Berlin in hope of final tickets – DW – 07/12/2024

 "Getting the tickets through the Spanish FA has been a disaster for us," Adrian Nunez, a fan of the Spanish national team and a member of the Spanish fan embassy, told DW.
 Otherwise, he says, the tournament has been "very special" for the Spanish fans.

-It needs to be mentioned that UEFA strongly advises not to use any such black market sources.
+It needs to be mentioned that UEFA strongly advises against using black market sources.

-The supporters who will not be able to get a ticket will be able to watch the game at one of the city's fan zones, either next to the Brandenburg Gate, which is able to entertain some 30,000 people, or alternatively, next to the Reichstag (10,000).
+Those supporters unable to get tickets will be able to watch the game at one of the city's fan zones, either next to the Brandenburg Gate, which can hold about 30,000 people, or alternatively, next to the Reichstag (10,000).
 Entrance is free of charge.

 Fans show creativity in reaching Berlin